astares/Tealight/README.md

 ### Summary

-Tealight makes it easy to experiment with Teapot framework and allows you to easily generate a web based API.ss
+Tealight makes it easy to experiment with Teapot framework and allows you to easily generate a web based API.